juhokalle/rmfd4dfm/README.md

 Koistinen and [Bernd
 Funovits](https://sites.google.com/site/berndfunovits/) (2022).
-Specifically, the functions within the package allow the user to estimate the structural dynamic factor model, where with the common component parametrized as the right matrix fraction description in echelon form (RMFD-E), which is introduced in [Section 2.2](https://arxiv.org/pdf/2202.00310.pdf#subsection.2.2) of the associated paper.
+Specifically, the functions within the package allow the user to estimate a structural dynamic factor model (DFM), with the common component parametrized as a right matrix fraction description in echelon form (RMFD-E), which is introduced in [Section 2.2](https://arxiv.org/pdf/2202.00310.pdf#subsection.2.2) of the associated paper.
 This document also shows how to replicate the empirical exercise of [Section